Who We Are

 - Schools, workplaces, and neighborhoods are becoming more welcoming.
 They are learning to include people with disabilities.

-Read our annual report, Highlights, to learn more about how the Council is making a difference.
+Visit our Publications page to learn more about how the Council is making a difference.